MMosley502/LEGUP/Principles.md

 	`nurikabe-puzzle-check`

 ## Merging
 For the most part, student developers should always merge into the branch `dev`.
 Any merges into `master` will only be from `dev`, and will be done after a confirmation from Dr. van Heuveln.
-As a student developer, it is important that you resolve any conflicts in `dev` before requesting to merge into main.
+As a student developer, it is important that you resolve any conflicts in `dev` before requesting to merge into `master`.